karellopez/BIDS-Manager/README.md

   assigns random 3‑letter/3‑digit identifiers to subjects.
 If an entry already exists for the same study in an existing `.bids_manager/subject_summary.tsv`, you are prompted to reuse its identifier.
+- A "Detect repeats" button can recompute repetition numbers based on acquisition time when all BIDS and given names are filled.